matt-mendonca/podium-js/readme.md

 podium js
 ========

 podium js is a presentation framework for [reveal js](http://revealjs.com/) slide decks.
 It is built on top of [express js](http://expressjs.com/) and [node js](http://nodejs.org/).
-It is inspired by [thehung111's remote presentation controller](https://github.com/thehung111/remote-presentation-controller) - more on that in a bit.
+It is inspired by [thehung111's remote presentation controller](https://github.com/thehung111/remote-presentation-controller) (most of the remote code is logically the same) - more on that in a bit.

 why
 ----